"Learning about yourself begins during the selection process: you’re confronted with certain aspects that you’ll need to improve."

 Personal development: general and specific training

 Leadership is the second pillar of the ING traineeship.
 We invest a lot of time and effort in developing your leadership skills.
 You receive intensive coaching from your manager and your talent manager.
 You can also be appointed a senior manager as your mentor.
 All ING trainees participate in our global learning events.
 There, you learn about every aspect of core banking, such as the role of a bank, the bank balance sheet, bank funding, IT processes and risk management.
 Needless to say, these events also help you to develop your soft skills such as how to deal with business partners, stakeholder management and presentation techniques.
 Each traineeship track also has its own specialised training courses.
-You can find out what they are under your chosen track: Retail Banking, Wholesale Banking, Finance, Risk, Information Technology or Human Resources
+You can find out what they are under your chosen track: Retail Banking, Wholesale Banking, Finance, Risk, Information Technology, Operations & Change or Analytics.

 Personal support from your ING colleagues